 Admission is offered to outstanding high school students who demonstrate readiness to enroll in college-level classes.
-Interested students should contact the Admissions Office for an interview.
+Interested students should contact the Office of Enrollment Services for an interview.
 Due to federal financial aid regulations, special students who do not have a high school diploma or equivalent cannot be considered for federal financial assistance.

 Special students may apply in advance but must wait to register until other students have registered.
-A special student who decides to become a degreeseeking student must reapply for admission as a regular student.
+A special student who decides to become a degree-seeking student must reapply for admission as a regular student.